Cuomo says he was 'being playful,' but admits he 'may have been insensitive' amid sexual harassment claims

 The governor did, however, offer an explicit denial that he "touched anybody" and "never propositioned anybody," which directly contradicts the claims made by his former aide Lindsey Boylan, who alleged he touched her and forcibly kissed her on the lips.

 "I never intended to make anyone feel uncomfortable, but these are allegations that New Yorkers deserve answers to," Cuomo stated.
-That's why I have asked for an outside, independent review that looks at these allegations.
+"That's why I have asked for an outside, independent review that looks at these allegations.

 "Separately, my office has heard anecdotally that some people have reached out to Ms. [Charlotte] Bennett to express displeasure about her coming forward.
-My message to anyone doing that is you have misjudged what matters to me and my administration and you should stop now - period."
+My message to anyone doing that is you have misjudged what matters to me and my administration and you should stop now – period."

 Neither Boylan nor Bennett responded to Fox News' requests for comment.